louwJohan/the-sweat-factory/README.md

 ## Deployment

+Regular commits was made to save progress.
+When changes was made we typed in the following in bash the terminal
+1. git add . (adds all the changes)
+2. git commit -m "commit message" (commits the changes with a message)
+3. git push (pushes the changes to Github)

 Github pages was used to deploy page.
+1. Log onto Github and go to repository.
-In the repository scroll down to the Github pages section.
-Select the main branch from the dropdown menu and select the root directory and save
+2. In the repository scroll down to the Github pages section.
+3. Select the main branch from the dropdown menu and select the root directory and save

 ## Credits